IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 -- Persons with voting privileges who are of any category other than individual

-All IEEE Standards Association Sponsor ballots shall be conducted by the IEEE Standards Balloting Center.
+All Standards Association ballots shall be conducted by the IEEE Standards Balloting Center.

-All IEEE Standards Association Sponsor ballots shall be conducted by electronic means.
+All Standards Association ballots shall be conducted by electronic means.

-IEEE-SA shall maintain a single authoritative database for the list of members of the Sponsor balloting group.
-A request for a Sponsor ballot group membership list shall be submitted to the Sponsor Chair.
-The Sponsor Chair shall then forward such request to the IEEE-SA staff liaison for that Sponsor.
-The IEEE-SA staff liaison shall fulfill the request if the standard has been approved or upon its approval.
+IEEE SA shall maintain a single authoritative database for the list of members of the Standards Association balloting group.
+A request for a Standards Association balloting group membership list shall be submitted to the Standards Committee Chair.
+The Standards Committee Chair shall then forward such request to the IEEE SA Program Manager for that Standards Committee.
+The IEEE SA Program Manager shall fulfill the request if the standard has been approved or upon its approval.
 For individual-based balloting, the supplied membership list shall consist of each member’s name, affiliation, and interest category.
 For entity-based balloting, the supplied membership list shall consist of each entity’s name, the entity’s designated primary voting representative (and, if designated, the alternate voting representative), entity affiliation, and entity interest category.

 5.4.1 Balloting group

-The balloting group shall meet the criteria in subclause 126.96.36.199 of the IEEE-SA Standards Board Bylaws.
-Balloting group members have an obligation to respond during the balloting period; failure to return a ballot may disqualify the balloter from participation in future balloting groups.
+The balloting group shall meet the criteria in subclause 220.127.116.11 of the IEEE SA Standards Board Bylaws.
+Balloting group members have an obligation to respond during the balloting period; failure to return a ballot may disqualify the balloter from participation in future Standards Association balloting groups.
 The balloting group shall provide for the development of consensus by all interests significantly affected by the scope of the standard.
 This is achieved through a balance of such interests in the balloting group membership.
-Balance is achieved by not permitting any single interest category to comprise more than one-third of the Sponsor balloting group.
+Balance is achieved by not permitting any single interest category to comprise more than one-third of the Standards Association balloting group.

 No balloter shall have more than one vote.

 It is desirable to have representation of the materially interested and affected parties when reviewing the balance of the balloting group.
-Sponsors shall ensure balance prior to conducting a Sponsor ballot.
+Standards Committees shall ensure balance prior to conducting a Standards Association ballot.
 Balloting groups of individuals should have at least 10 members to ensure adequate balance.

-Interested or affected persons who pay the appropriate fees associated with voting privileges may join the balloting group for a specific standards project.
+Interested or affected persons who pay the appropriate fees associated with voting privileges may join the Standards Association balloting group for a specific standards project.
 Once the ballot has begun, the balloting group is closed to additional participants.
-Even if IEEE-SA membership status changes during the balloting period or recirculation period, there shall be no change to the voting status of the balloter with respect to that ballot.
+Even if IEEE SA membership status changes during the balloting period or recirculation period, there shall be no change to the voting status of the balloter with respect to that ballot.

-Several distinct rules apply to Sponsor ballots by entities.
-For each balloting group, each such entity shall name one primary voting representative and, at the entity's option, one alternate voting representative to the Sponsor.
+Several distinct rules apply to Standards Association ballots by entities.
+For each Standards Association balloting group, each such entity shall name one primary voting representative and, at the entity's option, one alternate voting representative to the Standards Committee.
 Only a ballot from one of these representatives shall be accepted.
 If ballots are received from other parties, they shall not be counted; if ballots are received from both the primary voting representative and the alternate voting representative, only the vote from the primary voting representative shall be counted.

 Each primary and alternate voting representative can ballot for only one entity; no one representative can represent the interests of more than one entity.
 Each representative shall declare what entity he or she represents and that their voting shall be independent of any other entity.

-In order to be a voting member in a particular Sponsor ballot, each entity's representative shall declare that the interests of that entity are not knowingly represented by another member of the ballot body and that the entity is not knowingly funding directly or indirectly the participation of another person in that Sponsor ballot for the purposes of influencing the outcome of the vote.
-Any entity representative who cannot make such a declaration shall not be able to be a voting member in that particular Sponsor ballot.
+In order to be a voting member in a particular Standards Association ballot, each entity's representative shall declare that the interests of that entity are not knowingly represented by another member of the Standards Association balloting group and that the entity is not knowingly funding directly or indirectly the participation of another person in that Standards Assocation ballot for the purposes of influencing the outcome of the vote.
+Any entity representative who cannot make such a declaration shall not be able to be a voting member in that particular Standards Association ballot.

 It is desirable to have representation of the materially interested and affected parties when reviewing the balance of the balloting group.
-Sponsors shall ensure balance prior to conducting a Sponsor ballot.
+Standards Committees shall ensure balance prior to conducting a Standards Association ballot.
 Balloting groups shall have at least five members to ensure adequate balance.

-In the event that, through merger or acquisition or other similar event, an entity member of IEEE-SA has its assets totally or substantially transferred to another entity, membership in the Sponsor ballot body may be transferred to the new entity, provided that the new entity is not already a member of the Sponsor ballot body.
+In the event that, through merger or acquisition or other similar event, an entity member of IEEE SA has its assets totally or substantially transferred to another entity, membership in the Standards Association balloting group may be transferred to the new entity, provided that the new entity is not already a member of the Standards Association balloting group.

 5.4.2 Ballot invitations

-IEEE Standards balloting groups shall be formed by means of ballot invitations conducted by the IEEE Standards Balloting Center.
-A ballot invitation is sent to all parties known by the Sponsor to be interested in the subject matter of the proposed standard.
-Information about IEEE Standards Sponsor ballot invitations shall also be made available at the IEEE Standards website to allow additional interested parties the opportunity to participate.
+Standards Association balloting groups shall be formed by means of ballot invitations conducted by the IEEE Standards Balloting Center.
+A ballot invitation is sent to all parties known by the Standards Committee to be interested in the subject matter of the proposed standard.
+Information about Standards Association ballot invitations shall also be made available at the IEEE Standards website to allow additional interested parties the opportunity to participate.

 5.4.3 Conduct of the standards balloting process

-When a proposed standard is ready for Sponsor balloting, a standards ballot shall be conducted by the Sponsor or Sponsor designee via the IEEE Standards Association balloting tools.
-The standards balloting process consists of Sponsor balloting group members casting votes, with or without accompanying comments, in one or more successive ballots until completion of the standards balloting process.
-Sponsor balloting group members shall submit votes and comments in a manner and in a format compatible with approved IEEE Standards Association balloting tools.
-Comments may be submitted against any normative or informative content of the ballot document, except for the Notice to Users section and the list of members of the Sponsor balloting group.
+When a proposed standard is ready for Standards Association balloting, balloting shall be conducted by the Standards Committee or designee via the IEEE Standards Association balloting tools.
+The standards balloting process consists of Standards Association balloting group members casting votes, with or without accompanying comments, in one or more successive ballots until completion of the standards balloting process.
+Standards Association balloting group members shall submit votes and comments in a manner and in a format compatible with approved IEEE Standards Association balloting tools.
+Comments may be submitted against any normative or informative content of the ballot document, except for the Notice to Users section and the list of members of the Standards Association balloting group.

-The ballot process may include communication among the Sponsor comment resolution group and Sponsor balloting group members regarding the substantive merits and possible resolution of comments.
-However, no comment resolution member, Sponsor balloting group member, or other participant in IEEE standards development shall intimidate or coerce a specific vote from any Sponsor balloting group member.
+The ballot process may include communication among the Standards Committee's comment resolution group and Standards Association balloting group members regarding the substantive merits and possible resolution of comments.
+However, no comment resolution member, Standards Association balloting group member, or other participant in IEEE standards development shall intimidate or coerce a specific vote from any Standards Association balloting group member.

-The Sponsor shall assess the return rate of the first ballot, where the return is the ratio of the sum of Sponsor balloting group members' Approve, Do Not Approve, and Abstain votes to the count of Sponsor balloting group members.
+The Standards Committee shall assess the return rate of the first ballot, where the return is the ratio of the sum of Standards Association balloting group members' Approve, Do Not Approve, and Abstain votes to the count of Standards Association balloting group members.

 In the first ballot, if the ballot has not achieved a 75% return by the specified closing date, the ballot may be extended to close when a 75% return is received.
 This extension for receipt of a 75% return shall not be longer than 60 days.

 a) Approve (Affirmative).
 This vote may be accompanied by comments suggesting corrections and improvements.
-All comments shall be considered; making a change to the proposed standard as a result of the comments is left to the discretion of the Sponsor.
+All comments shall be considered; making a change to the proposed standard as a result of the comments is left to the discretion of the Standards Committee.

 Balloters who vote Do Not Approve shall be permitted to differentiate those comments that caused their Do Not Approve vote from other comments that they may wish to submit.
 Any comments that are explicitly identified not to be part of the Do Not Approve vote shall be treated as comments associated with an Approve (Affirmative) vote.